sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 ing, It goes everywhere.
 Who but I can know thatDeity who is both joyful and joyless?

  (The Self) while *āsīnaḥ*, sitting— remaining stationary, motionless; *dūram* vrajati, goes far; *śayānaḥ*,while sleeping; *yāti*, goes; *sarvataḥ*, everywhere.Similarly, that Deity, the Self, is *madāmadaḥ*, possessed of *mada*, and devoid of *mada*— joyful and joyless— possessed of contradictory qualities.
 Hence, itbeing difficult to know It, kaḥ, who; *madanyaḥ*, apartfrom me; *jñātum arhati*, can know; *tam madāmadamdevam*, that joyful and joyless Deity?
 It is only by awise man of fine intellect, like us, that this Self can beknown well.
-Since the Self, as conditioned by variouscontradictory limiting adjuncts, is possessed of opposite qualities like rest and motion, permanence andimpermanence, etc., therefore It appears variouslylike a prism (*viśvarūpa*) or a philosopher's stone([*cintâmani*](# "A višvarūpa gem appears possessed of diverse colours, and acintāmaṇi assumes various aspects in accordance with the thoughtof its possessor.")).
+Since the Self, as conditioned by variouscontradictory limiting adjuncts, is possessed of opposite qualities like rest and motion, permanence andimpermanence, etc., therefore It appears variouslylike a prism (*viśvarūpa*) or a philosopher's stone(*cintâmani*[^17]).
 Hence the difficulty of Its realizationis being pointed out in the sentence; kaḥ tam *madanyaḥ jñātum arhati*, who apart from me can know It?Sleep is the cessation of the activities of the senses.
-Thedelimitation of [Consciousness](# "Then Consciousness has such limited expressions as, 'I am aman', 'I see a blue thing', and so on― A.G."),caused by the senses,ceases for a sleeping man.
+Thedelimitation of Consciousness[^18],caused by the senses,ceases for a sleeping man.
 When the Self is in such astate (of sleep), Its consciousness being of a generalcharacter, It *yāti sarvataḥ*, seems to go, (to be present),

+[^17]: "A višvarūpa gem appears possessed of diverse colours, and acintāmaṇi assumes various aspects in accordance with the thoughtof its possessor."

+[^18]: "Then Consciousness has such limited expressions as, 'I am aman', 'I see a blue thing', and so on― A.G."